Recruit review: Checking in with VCU's 2021 signees

 “I’m more confident,” DeLoach said of his shot.
 “I fixed the little things in my shot.”

-Consistency is one of the things DeLoach wants to elevate over the next couple of months, to finish the season, and leading up to his arrival at VCU in June.
+DeLoach wants to elevate his consistency during the next couple of months to finish the season and leading up to his arrival at VCU in June.

 “I’m loving their energy, how they mesh with each other,” he said.
 “I love watching them play.
 I can’t wait to get there.”